-However, in 2017, as the parties’ recently published programmes show, the issue is no longer a top contender.
-It seems to be common understanding that major energy policy decisions have been taken, with the ‘Energiewende’ (the transition towards a largely renewable energy-driven energy system) to be well under way.
-Now is the time, though, to set the course for a ‘Energiewende’ 2.0, and any future government needs to clarify the development steps to lead the way from an elec-tricity generation-driven system change towards a transformation of the entire energy system, combining energy policies with environmental and mobility policies.
+However, in 2017, as the parties’ recently published programmes show, energy is not as important as it was.
+It seems to be common understanding that major energy policy decisions have been taken, with the ‘Energiewende’ (the transition towards a largely renewables-based energy system) being implemented.
+Now is the time, though, to set the course for a ‘Energiewende’ 2.0, and any future government needs to clarify the development steps from an electricity generation-driven system to a transformed energy system, combining energy policies with environmental and mobility policies.

-The ever more complex intricacies of Energy regulation
+The ever more complex intricacies of energy regulation

 Paris Climate Agreement and minimum price for CO2

-All signatories of the G20 Paris climate accord are committed to curbing greenhouse gas emissions – decarbonisation is about to become an objective of federal environmental and energy policies.
+All signatories of the G20 Paris Climate Agreement are committed to curbing greenhouse gas emissions, meaning that decarbonisation is about to become an objective of federal environmental and energy policies.
 There is no consensus, though, on how to reach this goal.
-Alas, major EU players seem to view the introduction of a CO2 minimum price to be the most effective strategy, France being among the drivers.
-Lately, the French Environment Secretary Hulot called for a price of 30€/ton from 2020 on and 100€ from 2030 on.
+Major EU players seem to view the introduction of a CO2 minimum price as the most effective strategy, France being among the drivers.
+French Environment Secretary Hulot has called for a price of EUR 30 / tonne from 2020, and EUR 100 / tonne from 2030.